 An historic C14th thatched inn with hospitality steeped in its very timbers, The Star Inn is located in the picturesque village of Harome on the edge of the North York Moors.

-It was taken over in 1996 by Andrew Pern and has since won nearly every award worth its salt for Andrew's 'Modern Yorkshire' cooking and his Inn’s warm hospitality.
-Andrew, who recently appeared on BBC2’s ‘Great British Menu’ programme, is a great exponent of regional, seasonal cooking.
+It was taken over in 1996 by Andrew Pern and has since won nearly every award worth its salt for Andrew's 'Modern Yorkshire' cooking and his Inn’s warm hospitality, including a Michelin star held for the greater part of the last two decades.
+Andrew, who recently appeared on BBC’s’ Countryfile’ programme and was a Finalist on ‘Great British Menu’, is a great exponent of regional, seasonal cooking.

 Andrew, born and bred in Whitby, claims his menus are inspired by The Star Inn’s locality.
 The local shoots provide him, in season, with a ready supply of game, pheasant, partridge, hare and deer, whilst beef and pork come from nearby farms, and fish and shellfish from the North Sea.